monikastrah/431-2020/classes/class01/README.md

     - If you liked that, you might enjoy the [20-minute Ted Talk from 2007](https://www.youtube.com/watch?v=RUwS1uAdUcI)
     - Or the [full documentary from the BBC on The Joy of Stats](https://www.gapminder.org/videos/the-joy-of-stats/)
     - Or this [video playlist from the Gapminder Project](https://www.gapminder.org/videos/)

+## One Last Thing

+While virtually all of the information in [the Pre-Class Website](https://431-2020-preclass-love.netlify.app/) is still correct, we've started the class now, so it's no longer relevant and will not be updated further.